score-technologies/score-predict/README.md

 ## Scoring

-The scoring system has been enhanced to include a streak multiplier, rewarding consistent performance:
+The scoring system has been enhanced to include multiple factors for a more comprehensive evaluation:

 1. Base Scoring:

-   - If a miner predicts the winner correctly, they score 1 points.
+   - If a miner predicts the winner correctly, they score 1 point.
    - If they don't predict correctly, they score 0.1 points.

 2. Streak Multiplier: